-The financial conditions selected by the Board in FY23 are measures which directly affect Lynas' profitability and financial performance.
+The financial conditions selected by the Board in FY24 are measures which directly affect Lynas' profitability and financial performance.
 Due to the anticipated increases in capital expenditure for strategic growth projects, EBITDA rather than EBIT was selected by the Board as the financial growth measure.

 The non-financial performance conditions reflect areas that are critical for the success of Lynas and complement the measures included in the other quantitative STI and LTI targets.
 Non-financial performance conditions are designed to address areas of particular importance to shareholders.
-The non-financial performance conditions for FY23 were selected by the Board for the following reasons:
+The non-financial performance conditions for FY24 were selected by the Board for the following reasons:

-- Strategic Initiatives: Initiatives planned to deliver value for shareholders. - Safety: Critical to the continued safe operation of the Mt Weld and Lynas Malaysia operations. - Greenhouse Gas Emission Reduction Initiatives: Important to Lynas' stakeholders and the future sustainable growth of the business. - Diversity: Important to Lynas' stakeholders and employee attraction and retention. - Circular Economy: Aligns with Lynas' ESG goals.
+- Strategic Initiatives: Initiatives planned to deliver value for shareholders. - Health, Safety & Environment: Critical to the continued safe operation of the Mt Weld and Lynas Malaysia. - Sustainability: Important to Lynas' stakeholders and the future sustainable growth of the business. - People & Culture: Important to Lynas' stakeholders and employee attraction and retention.